2015 Midwest Public Affairs Conference

 Registration is $120 for academics and practitioners, and $60 for students.
 The conference submission portal will open on October 1, 2014 and acceptances will be sent on a rolling basis.
 The submittal deadline is April 1, 2015.
 Early registration will end on May 22nd, after which time fees will increase to $140 for academics and practitioners, $70 for students.
 Late registrations must be paid by June 7th to be included in the program.

-To submit a proposal, please use the MPAC Conference Submission Portal.
-If you would like to serve as a session chair, please be sure to indicate so when prompted.
-For information about the conference, please contact: Fredrik Andersson, Ph.D., 2015 MPAC Conference Chair at: firstname.lastname@example.org.
-If you have questions about the organization, including opportunities for sponsorship, please contact the MPAC President, Stephen Kleinschmit, Ph.D. at email@example.com
+To submit a proposal, please use submit the following in an email to firstname.lastname@example.org. a) Paper/presentation title b) names of author(s) and email addresses for each, and 3) an abstract not to exceed 200 words.
+If you would like to serve as a session chair, please add a brief statement indicating your interest.
+For more information about the conference, please contact: Fredrik Andersson, Ph.D., 2015 MPAC Conference Chair at: email@example.com.
+If you have questions about the organization, including opportunities for sponsorship, please contact the MPAC President, Stephen Kleinschmit, Ph.D. at firstname.lastname@example.org

 About us: MPAC is a 501c(3) nonprofit organization that is proudly affiliated with the American Society for Public Administration.
 Now in our second year, we seek to expand opportunities for education and research throughout the Midwest, while providing a mechanism for socialization between faculty, practitioners and students in public and nonprofit sectors.